awesto/djangoshop-paypal/README.md

 Add ``'shop_paypal.payment.OrderWorkflowMixin'`` to the list of ``SHOP_ORDER_WORKFLOWS``.

 When rendering the payment method form, "PayPal" shall appear in the list of possible payments.

+Successful payments are redirected onto the CMS page with the ID ``shop-order-last``.
+If no such CMS page exists, the URL which resolves to ``shop-order-last`` is returned.

+If a payment was rejected by PayPal, **djangoshop-paypal** redirects onto the CMS page with the ID ``shop-cancel-payment``.
+If no such CMS page exists, the URL which resolves to ``shop-cancel-payment`` is returned.